Giacomo Quagliata: Career

 Quagliata made his professional debut with Pro Vercelli in a 5–1 Coppa Italia loss to Ascoli on 10 August 2020.
 In January 2020, he joined Heracles Almelo in the Dutch Eredivisie.

 In July 2022, Quagliata returned to Italy and signed with Cremonese.

+On 18 January 2025, Quagliata joined Catanzaro on loan, with an option to buy and a conditional obligation to buy.

+On 30 July 2025, Quagliata signed a three-year contract with Deportivo La Coruña in the Spanish second tier.